Azure/azure-quickstart-templates/matlab-cluster/README.md

 # Provision a MATLAB Distributed Computing Server using Azure VMs

-Run your MATLAB compute-intensive parallel workloads by creating one or more MATLAB Distributed Computing Server™ clusters using Azure Virtual Machines.
+Run your MATLAB compute-intensive parallel workloads by creating one or more MATLAB Distributed Computing Server clusters using Azure Virtual Machines.

 # Pre-Requisites